 Haa, they wish!
 One of the best things about using a VPN service is that it boosts your digital anonymity, keeping your identity private when visiting websites/services, but also from your own ISP.
 By shifting your location and masking your IP address, they may only be able to see your network usage, but not the sites you visited, and other session/connection information.
 It is almost as if you disappear from the radar of your provider, which ensures you stay protected at all times from legal issues!

 How Can I Hide My Browsing History from Internet Service Provider?

 One of the worst tactics of earning money plenty of ISPs engage in is to use the information they gather form us users and selling them to third-party companies/services, who then utilize that vital data to release targeted advertisements and influence our shopping decisions.
 At the same time, it can feel really awkward knowing that every single search of yours is tracked and monitored by ISPs.
 The only way to hide your browsing history and leverage complete anonymity is to invest in a VPN service!

 Wrapping Things Up

-At BestVPN.co, we aim to provide our users comprehensive guides for all types of uses and purposes relating to Virtual Private Networks.
+At BestVPN.co, we aim to provide our users with comprehensive guides for all types of uses and purposes relating to Virtual Private Networks.
 We hope this piece helps you understand how to Bypass ISP Throttling by using reliable providers mentioned above.
-Regardless, if you encounter any issues or have suggestions to offer, please do not hesitate on comment.
+Regardless, if you encounter any issues or have suggestions to offer, please do not hesitate to comment.
 Also, feel free to share the guide with your friends and family members, who may want to know more about ISP throttling.